cryptopila/pila/docs/migration_plan.md

 - Implemented placeholder `Block` and `Transaction` types in `pkg/`.
 - `main.go` originally printed a simple message; it now demonstrates writing and reading a block using `goleveldb`.
+- Introduced a stub `database` package wrapping `goleveldb`.
+- Added a minimal `crawler` package implementing peer connection and handshake tests.
+- Implemented basic block validation checking the merkle root.

 ## Upcoming Work
 - Expand the P2P network layer using a `btcd`-style implementation.
-- Flesh out block validation logic and integrate storage with `goleveldb`.
+- Continue improving block validation logic and integrate storage with `goleveldb`.

 ## Verifying the Go Environment